scop/bash-completion/README.md

      ${BASH_COMPLETION_COMPLETIONSDIR})
    ```

-   From bash-completion-2.12, we are going to search the data directory of
+   In bash-completion >= 2.12, we search the data directory of
    `bash-completion` under the installation prefix where the target command is
    installed.
 When one can assume that the version of the target
    bash-completion is 2.12 or higher, the completion script can actually be
    installed to `$PREFIX/share/bash-completion/completions/` under the same
-   installation prefix as the target program installed under `$PREFIX/bin/`.
+   installation prefix as the target program installed under `$PREFIX/bin/` or
+   `$PREFIX/sbin/`.
+For the detailed search order, see also "Q. What is the
+   search order for the completion file of each target command?" below.

    Example for `Makefile.am`: